OakAces/acechat-WebClient/README.md

 /user \<userName\>|Set your userName (must be logged out) /server \<server\>|Set the server address (must be logged out) /help|Ask for help

+#Client-to-Client Protocol
+For an explanation of the client-to-client protocol, please see docs/clientToClientProtocol.md or docs/clientToClientProtocol.pdf